The terms logistic has three meanings which have little relationship to each other (1).

 •The equation for population growth comes from theory.
 The equation for dose-response relationships is empirical.

 •Despite its name, no logarithms are used in the logistic equation for population growth.
 The X axis of the logistic dose-response curve is the logarithm of dose or concentration.

 The third use of the word logistic, completely unrelated to the other two uses, is logistic regression.
 This is a multiple regression method used when the outcome (dependent variable) has two possible outcomes.
+When the model only has one predictor variable, it's called "Simple logistic regression", while models that contain multiple predictor variables are referred to as "Multiple logistic regression".
 The point of the equation is to predict the probability, P, of an outcome from a set of independent variables.
 To create a model that always predicts a value for P that is between 0 and 1 the logistic regression model actually predicts the natural logarithm of the odds.
 The function that computes the natural logarithm of the odds from a fraction is called the logit function (pronounced with a long O and a soft G), so regression used to predict the logit of a probability from multiple independent variables is called logistic regression.

 1. J.S.
 Cramer.
 The origins and development of the logit model.
 Chapter 9 of Logit models from economics and other fields, Cambridge University Press, 2003